 Surveillance of healthcare institutions

-Swissmedic is the authority responsible for surveilling the maintenance and reprocessing of medical devices intended for use in hospitals.
+Swissmedic is the authority responsible for overseeing the maintenance and reprocessing of medical devices intended for use in hospitals.
 It is also responsible for controlling of third-party providers who provide medical device maintenance and reprocessing services for hospitals.

 In addition, Swissmedic is responsible for monitoring the vigilance (reporting in connection with serious incidents – see the information under Users & operators) in all healthcare institutions.
 The Cantons are responsible for controlling the maintenance and reprocessing by all other professionals who use medical devices (e.g. medical practices, outpatient clinics, dental clinics).

-Any users that fall within the jurisdiction of the cantons can contact the cantonal Department of Public Health or the competent cantonal authority (either the Cantonal Pharmacist's Office or the cantonal Medicines Inspectorate depending on the canton) if they have any questions about the reprocessing of medical devices.
+Any users that fall within the jurisdiction of the cantons can contact the cantonal Department of Public Health or the competent cantonal authority (either the Cantonal Pharmacist's Office or the cantonal Medicines Inspectorate depending on the canton) if they have any questions about the maintenance and reprocessing of medical devices.

 List of Public Health Departments, Cantonal Pharmacist's Offices, Cantonal Medical Officers or Medicines Inspectorates of the cantons: